gldog/anonymize_jira_users/README.md

 - the user doesn't exist (`missplled-user`), or
 - the user is an active user (`User1Pre84`), or
-- the validation-step returned an unexpected HTTP status code (other than 200), or returned any validation error (`user-from-ad`).
+- the anonymization-validation any validation error (`user-from-ad`).

 We call again: